Last Updated on January 6, 2022 by Ope Quadri

 Only a few people know that Alhaja Amina Titi Abubakar, wife of former Vice President Atiku Abubakar, owns a multi-million Naira company until the bubble was busted a few years ago.

 That was when it came to public knowledge how an acclaimed man of God a “pastor” whom Mrs. Abubakar called her errand boy duped her several millions of Naira and attempted to take over her “secret” company away from her.

 Atiku Abubakar has become a dynasty even before the Adamawa-born politician became the vice president to Chief Olusegun Obasanjo in 1999.

-Only a few things is known about THA Shipping, which was founded when Alhaji Atiku was the Vice President.
-It was alleged that Mrs Abubakar used the said errand boy as a front to win multi-million Nairas contracts from the government.
+Only a few things are known about THA Shipping, which was founded when Alhaji Atiku was the Vice President.
+It was alleged that Mrs. Abubakar used the said errand boy as a front to win multi-million Nairas contracts from the government.

 In July 2017, in a report by the Premium Times, Titi Atiku, had to run to an Ikeja High Court that Akpan-Jacobs, the pastor who allegedly defrauded her of N918 million, was her “errand boy”.

 Mrs. Atiku made this claim while being cross-examined by Amos Ibe, the defence counsel to Akpan-Jacobs.

 “I paid N49 million for the land used as the premises of THA Shipping, my partner Fred Holmes never contributed to the buying of the land but he contributed to the building of the property.